15 Science Projects to Make and Give for Father's Day

-Giving something to celebrate Father's Day (or Mother's Day) should be simple.
-It doesn't have to cost a lot to make something one-of-a-kind and special to give.
+Giving something to celebrate Father's Day (or Mother's Day) should be simple!
+It doesn't have to cost a lot to make something one-of-a-kind and special to give to Dad, a father figure, or another special person.
 Many of the ideas highlighted below use materials you can probably find around the house.
 Try one of these 10 science and engineering activities for a unique "I made this" gift for Father's Day:

 Flying paper airplanes is fun for all ages, and this homemade paper airplane launcher is sure to be a hit!
-Kids can decorate it to customize it for Dad — make two for some side-by-side flying fun!
+Kids can decorate the launcher they build to customize it for Dad — make two for some side-by-side flying fun!